 Do NOT open the right cab-forward door when the right leg is in shipping configuration.
-If glass door contacts the leg, it may result in broken glass and/or damaged door seal.
+If the glass door contacts the leg, it may result in broken glass and/or a damaged door seal.

-- 1. Using a forklift, lift front of windrower.
-Place a stand (A) (or equivalent) to support front of windrower and to keep right wheel (B) off the ground. - 2.
-Slowly lower windrower onto a stand (A). - 3.
-Place a pallet jack (C) (or equivalent) under the right wheel (B), and raise pallet jack enough to take the weight off the right wheel.
+- 1. Using a forklift, lift the front of the windrower.
+Place a stand (A) (or equivalent) to support front of the windrower and to keep right wheel (B) off the ground. - 2.
+Slowly lower the windrower onto a stand (A). - 3.
+Place a pallet jack (C) (or equivalent) under right wheel (B), and raise pallet jack enough to take the weight off the right wheel.